 Snow is a beautiful book that features dream like illustrations.
 The author explains different types of snow and shows all the happy emotions that can come with snow.

-Nonfiction Snow Books
+Nonfiction Snow Books for Kids

 Snowflakes in Photographs by W. A. Bentley